stevenorum/stevenorum/README.md

+## A note for recruiters/hiring managers

-If you're a recruiter or hiring manager and are concerned about the lack of activity here, I code all day at work.
+If you're concerned about the lack of activity here, remember that I code all day at work.
 When I log off in the evening, it's time for family and touching grass.

 <!--
 **stevenorum/stevenorum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.